Stability of Synchronized Motion in Complex Networks: Network Global Synchronization

 Recall the results presented in table \ref{table}, and let denote $\alpha_c$ denote the critical coupling parameter, the dependence of $\alpha_c$ in terms of the network size can be seen table \ref{tableLambda}

 The difficulty to synchronize a complete network decreases with the network size, whereas to synchronize the cycle increases quadratically with the size.

 Now we present the proof of Theorem \ref{MainThm}.
-We must show that the synchronization manifold $\mathcal{M}$ is locally attractive.
+We omit some details that are not relevant for the understanding of the proof.
+A full discussion of the proof can be found in \cite{Jaap}We must show that the synchronization manifold $\mathcal{M}$ is locally attractive.
 In other words, whenever the nodes start close together they tend to the same future dynamics, that is, $\| \mathbi{x}_i (t) - \mathbi{x}_j (t) \| \rightarrow 0$, for any $i$ and $j$.
 For pedagogical purposes we split the proof into four main steps.

 \mathbi{ Step 1: Expansion into the Laplacian Eigenmodes.} Consider the equations of motion in the block form

 Note that since $L$ is symmetric, by Theorem \ref{LA:ThmDiag} there exists an orthogonal matrix $\mathbi{O}$ such that